-St. George Undergraduate Students are encouraged to submit original articles to firstname.lastname@example.org with the following article characteristics:
+St. George Undergraduate students are encouraged to submit original articles with the following article characteristics:

-– Topic must fall under one of the following academic disciplines: Archaeology, Biological Anthropology, Linguistic-Sociocultural Anthropology, and Interdisciplinary Anthropology
+- The topic must fall under one of the following academic disciplines: Archaeology, Biological Anthropology, Linguistic-Sociocultural Anthropology, Interdisciplinary Anthropology, or related disciplines that use anthropological methods or insights.

 - American Anthropological Association (AAA) citation format (which has been updated to adhere to the Chicago Manual of style, Author-Date format)